What to know about water leaks

 Why do leaks matter?

-Leaks increasingly put pressure on our Council’s ability to keep up with the demand for water over the summer months, which can lead to tighter water restrictions for longer periods of time to avoid water shortages.
+Leaks increasingly put pressure on our council’s ability to keep up with the demand for water over the summer months, which can lead to tighter water restrictions for longer periods of time to avoid water shortages.

-South Wairarapa is at least at a Level 1 water restriction rating all year round, which means people should only be using sprinklers or irrigation systems every other day, between the hours of 6-8am and 7-9pm.
+South Wairarapa is at least at a Level 1 water restriction all year round, which means people should only be using sprinklers or irrigation systems every other day, between the hours of 6-8am and 7-9pm.

 Why are our pipes leaking so much now?
 Why hasn’t something been done sooner?